CebolaLab/scRNA/README.md

 ## Labelling cluster cell type

-As the Cebola Lab works mainly with liver tissue, this pipeline will demonstrate methods to identify and label liver cell types.

-Several previous scRNA-seq analysis of liver methods include:
+Next, the clusters will be identified as specific cell-types based on curated marker gene sets.
+Listed below are several methods used by published papers to annotate clusters of liver scRNA-seq data:

 - [Ramachandran et al. (2019)](https://www.nature.com/articles/s41586-019-1631-3): removed contaminating circulatory cells based on clustering with scRNA from PBMCs.
-Obtained a **signature score** across a *curated* list of *known marker genes* per cell lineage in the liver.
-The score was defined as the mean expression of the signature marker genes. (for each cell lineage, calculated Pearson correlation across replicates).
+Obtained a signature score across a curated  list of known marker genes per cell lineage in the liver.
+The score was defined as the mean expression of the signature marker genes.
 - [MacParland et al. (2018)](https://www.nature.com/articles/s41467-018-06318-7): "the cell-type identities for each cluster were determined manually using a compiled panel of available known hepatocyte/immune cell transcripts."
 - [Wang et al. 2021](https://www.nature.com/articles/s41598-021-98806-y): "we compared out manual annotation of clusters based on known cell-type-specific marker genes to that produced through automated classification using SingleR [SingleR](https://www.nature.com/articles/s41598-021-98806-y#ref-CR33)".
 - [Payen et al. (2021)](https://www.sciencedirect.com/science/article/pii/S2589555921000549#sec2) "The expression of different combinations of genes was used to define scores and signatures using the Seurat PercentageFeatureSet function".